Self help - questions and answers

-If you are an international student applying for a taught programme, and will be paying your tuition fees yourself, you are required to pay a compulsory deposit.
-You will be required to pay a minimum of £1000 but may pay up to the full cost of the tuition fee.
-The deadline for the payment of the deposit is indicated on your offer letter.
-The payment of a deposit is likely to ease your application for a visa and the appropriate support for your visa application will not be issued by the University until this deposit has been paid.
+If you are self-funded international student applying for a taught programme, you will be required to pay a deposit within 4 weeks of receiving your offer letter.
+You will be required to pay a minimum of £1,500 but may pay up to the full cost of the tuition fee if desired.
+The deadline for payment of the deposit will be indicated on your offer letter.
+The payment of a deposit (or confirmation of sponsorship agreement for students who are not self-funding) is required before we can provide a CAS to support your visa application.

 How do I find out more about fees?